GraemeFulton/nodebb-plugin-firebase-session-sharing/README.md

 ## How does this work?

-This plugin checks incoming requests for a **shared cookie** that is saved by your application when a user logs in.
+This plugin checks incoming requests for a **shared cookie** that is saved by your Firebase application when a user logs in.
 This cookie contains in its value, a specially crafted signed token containing unique identifying information for that user.